QubesOS/qubes-doc/managing-os/templates/archlinux.md

 * evince: a document viewer

 Note that Archlinux does not install GUI packages by default as this decision is left to users.
 This packages have only been selected to have a usable template.

+## Activating binary packages manually

+Enable the repository by running the following command:

+    # rm /etc/pacman.d/99-qubes-repository-3.2.conf
+    # ln -s /etc/pacman.d/99-qubes-repository-3.2.disabled /etc/pacman.d/99-qubes-repository-3.2.conf

+Then you need to install and sign the public GPG key of the package maintainer (note that accessing to GPG servers requires to temporarily disable the firewall in your template):

+    # pacman-key --recv-key 2043E7ACC1833B9C
+    # pacman-key --finger 2043E7ACC1833B9C

+If the fingerprint is correct, you can then sign the key:

+    # pacman-key --lsign-key 2043E7ACC1833B9C

+## Updating a Qubes-3.2 Archlinux Template

+Because of changes in the Qubes-4.0 partition layout, and usage of XEN HVMs instead of pv-guests.
+It is not straightforward to update a Qubes-3.2 template to Qubes-4.0.

+For this reason, it is recommended to start from a new template in Qubes-4.0.

 ## Updating a Qubes-3.1 Archlinux Template